xprasoulas/MVC/README.md

 Welcome to the MVC

-We will create bookStore with EntityFramework using a MVC Web Template(with individual User Authentication)
+We will create a bookStore with EntityFramework using a MVC Web Template(with individual User Authentication)

 We transfer data from bookController to IndexView using ViewBag